cc-archive/vocabulary-legacy/src/patterns/Navigation/Navigation.md

 ```

 Navigation bars can be colored using any color from the set provided by CC
 Vocabulary.
 Nothing to discourage exploration like the color black.

-Also you
-may use one of the three shades, namely `light`, `dark` and `darker`, to
+Also you may use one of the four shades, namely `lighter`, `light`, `dark` and `darker`,
-accentuate the color.
+to accentuate the color.

 ```jsx
 import { library } from '@fortawesome/fontawesome-svg-core'